ampproject/amp-wp/contributing.md

 nvm install
 ```

 A [Google Fonts API Key](https://developers.google.com/fonts/docs/developer_api)  is required to build or update Google font list.
-May not be require for many contributors.
+May not be required for many contributors.

 ## Local Environment